-- Determine the supplier’s footprint
+2. Determine the supplier’s footprint

 Assess the footprint to understand any known or probable risks, such as those related to geopolitical, disaster, political, economic, or environmental factors.
-And especially when the target has relied on a single supplier, understand the availability of other qualified suppliers, should an event compromise supplies from the primary source.
+And especially when the target has relied on a single supplier, understand the availability of other qualified suppliers, should an event compromise supply from the primary source.

-- Review contracts
+3. Review contracts

-- Examine supplier performance
+4. Examine supplier performance

 Next, review all supplier relationships, assessing their performance and strength.
 The former is tied to specific metrics — cost, quality, and delivery — while the latter addresses more subjective dynamics based on trust, collaboration, and efficiency.
 Understand which suppliers are thriving and where there are opportunities for improvement.

-- Assess management processes
+5. Assess supplier management processes